jhull4248/personal-belongings-security-alarm/Readme.md

 # Conclusions

 This project shows how a sine wave can be generated with a handful of low cost components and is an excellent example of a circuit with practical applications.
 Production of the PCB was an interesting addition to the project that shows how an abstract design expressed in a schematic can be reduced to a form that could be used in a real product.
-First hand knowledge of this process is something that every electrical enginer and computer scientist should have as they progress through their career.
+First hand knowledge of this process is something that every electrical enginer and computer scientist should have as they progress through their career and imagine different ways in which their ideas could end up in a product that normal people would pay for.
+A printed circuit board is one way that could happen.

 # References